-Civil engineers working on sites as construction managers need to know the fundamentals of construction management.
-This course introduces the basic principles and procedures of construction management, mainly contracts management, planning, scheduling and cost estimation.
-It also expands on project deterministic scheduling, mainly, bar charts, network schedules AON and AOA, and CPM.
-The course expands on the basic cost terminology, quantity take-off, bar bending schedule estimation and bill of quantities.
-Pre-requisite: CIVE 209
+Civil Engineers working on sites as construction managers need to know the basics of construction management.
+Planning, scheduling and control are the three basic tools for construction managers.
+This course introduces the basic planning principles and procedures.
+It also expands on project deterministic project scheduling: mainly bar charts, network schedules AON, AOA and CPM.
+The course tackles the principles of cost estimation and also the quantity take-off and bar bending schedule estimation.
+Pre-requisites: CIVE 206, CIVE 209